 - 38% of all Instagram users will check their application more than once per day.

 - In a single day on Instagram, 4.2 billion pictures are "liked."
-To add to that, there are nearly 100 million new pictures/posts created on Instagram every single day, and 400 million more stories posted.
+To add to that, there are nearly 100 million new pictures/posts created on Instagram every day, and 400 million more stories are posted.
 Story feature usage has increased by 100 million posts since 2017.